 Initially the home was built to house 40 men, but in 1916, pursuant to the benevolent donation from W.S.
 Parsons, an addition of a women’s wing was completed to provide for 20 women.
 Later, in 1929, the home was again expanded to include Arizona’s Hospital for Disabled Miners.

-Today the Home can care for up to 125 residents, and operates via appropriations through state land trusts, a miners’ hospital fund, state charitable funds and the general fund.
+Today the Home can care for up to 125 residents, and operates via appropriations through state land trusts, a miners’ hospital fund, and state charitable funds.
 The current population of residents includes individuals from throughout the State of Arizona.
 Residents of the Pioneers’ Home pay a portion of their care based on their income, which is deposited back into the general fund.

 Take a look around our website, and if you’re interested, give us a holler.

 Our Accounting department handles payment for care, infirmary payments and copays for outside doctor's services; handles employees payroll; and pays the bills for the operations, services and supplies for the Home.

 Our Administrative Services Officer (ASO) coordinates admission of new residents, calculates payment for care annually (PFC), develops and revises policies and procedures; and assists residents with medical insurance.

 Our Food Service department coordinates the menus, meals and specific dietary services provided to residents, visitors and staff.
 In this, the dietary technician monitors and recommends resident specific dietary related care and services.